THX 1138

 THX 1138 is a 1971 American social science fiction film co-written and directed by George Lucas in his feature directorial debut.
 Produced by Francis Ford Coppola and co-written by Walter Murch, the film stars Robert Duvall and Donald Pleasence, with Don Pedro Colley, Maggie McOmie, and Ian Wolfe in supporting roles.
 The film is set in a dystopian future in which the citizens are controlled by android police and mandatory use of drugs that suppress emotions.

 THX 1138 was developed from Lucas's 1967 student film Electronic Labyrinth: THX 1138 4EB, which he created while attending the USC School of Cinematic Arts.
 The feature film was produced in a joint venture between Warner Bros. and American Zoetrope.
 A novelization by Ben Bova was published in 1971.

-The film received mixed reviews from critics and underperformed at the box office upon its initial release, but it has subsequently received critical acclaim and gained a cult following, particularly in the aftermath of Lucas's success with Star Wars (1977).
+The film received mixed reviews from critics, and though it was a modest commercial success, it underperformed at the box office upon its initial release, but it has subsequently received critical acclaim and gained a cult following, particularly in the aftermath of Lucas's success with Star Wars (1977).
 A director's cut prepared by Lucas was released in 2004.